At SIGIR 2007, one of the workshops held at the July Conference in Amsterdam was on Web Information Seeking and Interaction.

 The papers and working notes from the workshop contain a nice mix of topics, which are worth taking a look at.
-The papers at that link that initially caught my attention was one on experiments with eye tracking and mouse movements, and another that explored strategies for Web search.
+The papers at that link that initially caught my attention were one on experiments with eye-tracking and mouse movements, and another that explored strategies for Web search.

 Exploring How Mouse Movements Relate to Eye Movements on Web Search Results Pages

 Kerry Rodden (Google) and Xin Fu (University of North Carolina, Chapel Hill)

 A mouse click is a proven indicator of a user’s interest in a web search result.
 In this paper, we explore the potential of a more subtle signal: mouse movements.
 We conducted a study where participants completed a range of tasks using Google, and we tracked both their eye movements and mouse movements.

 We discuss the relationship between these movements and three different types of eye-mouse coordination patterns.
 We believe that mouse movements have most potential as a way to detect which results in page elements the user has considered before deciding where to click.

 I’m reminded of Google’s patent application on their Web accelerator program, and its discussion of using mouse tracking to predict which page someone might likely visit next, so that they can preload that page.